solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 	[AllowedTypes(new[] { typeof(IContentData) },new[] { typeof(JumbotronBlock) })]
 	public virtual ContentArea RelatedContentArea { get; set; }
 ```
 And that's it.
 That's the only attribute that is checked by `ContentModelMapperBase`.
-So I couldn't get anything else useful out of it.
+So I couldn't get anything more useful out of it.

 ### Property Model mappers
-The second way to wedge into model building process is to implement and register custom property models.
+The second way to wedge into the model building process is to implement and register custom property models.
 That is a fine-tuning mechanism that changes how a property type is serialized.
-As one can get it from the name it applies only to custom properties of the page data and does not have any influence on internal properties of the IContent object.
+As one can get it from the name it applies only to custom properties of the page data and does not have any influence on the internal properties of the IContent object.
 It does not affect the visibility of the property in the final model either.

 Create an implementation of `IPropertyModel` interface or derive an existing one.
-As an example, I've changed rendering for a Boolean values from "null, true, false" to "-1, 1, 0":
+As an example, I've changed rendering for Boolean values from "null, true, false" to "-1, 1, 0":
 ```csharp
     public class CustomBooleanPropertyModel : PropertyModel<int, PropertyBoolean>
     {